 The Vietcong did not confine its counterattacks solely to the delta.
 Its fighters struck at hamlets all across South Vietnam, including the area northwest of Saigon, where the program had begun.
 On August 19, 1963, in a symbolically-important attack, the Vietcong destroyed the first model strategic hamlet at Ben Tuong in Ben Cat District, not far from the Lai Khe rubber plantation in Binh Duong Province.
 Moments after urging the residents to return to their old homes, the guerrillas set fire to the hamlet, burning it to the ground.

 Concerns for the program, and fears that it was turning the peasantry against the GVN, were greatest among mid-level State Department officials working directly in the field.
 These men determined, after speaking with Vietnamese of all stripes, that the program had become grossly overextended and was now experiencing a severe peasant backlash.
-In the summer of 1963, field reports reached the Embassy and MACV recommending that the construction of new hamlets stop immediately.
-Rather than continue to build new hamlets, the U.S. and GVN should focus instead on securing existing hamlets and delivering the promised services to the inhabitants.
+In the summer of 1963, field reports reached the Embassy and MACV recommending that the construction of new hamlets stop immediately; and that rather than continue to build new hamlets, the U.S. and GVN should focus instead on securing existing hamlets and delivering the promised services to the inhabitants.

 But top U.S. officials in Saigon and Washington reacted slowly to these mid-level recommendations because they continued to believe the program was a resounding success.
 In mid-August, while the situation spiraled out of control in the delta, Secretary of State Dean Rusk publicly credited the Strategic Hamlet Program for bringing former Vietcong areas under GVN control.
 A month later, MACV’s Paul Harkins asserted that the U.S. and GVN were winning the war in the delta.
 However, he did acknowledge that, “There is some overextension of the hamlet program in the delta, but not by much.”